LibreTexts/ngshare/api-specifications.md

 ### Notebook name

-Also referred to as "notebook_id," this is the base name of a .ipynb notebook without the extension.
+Also referred to as `notebook_id`, this is the base name of a .ipynb notebook without the extension.
 For example, "Problem 1" is the name for the notebook "Problem 1.ipynb".

 ### Student ID